 Almost every recruiter will ask you if you have any questions before an interview is over.
 Make a list of several questions about the company, the position you are applying for, the work culture, etc. so that you’re prepared when the time comes.

-4. Do a technology run through
+4. Do a technology practice run

 Make sure you know how to access and use the video software.
 Make sure your camera and microphone are working and that your internet connection is good.
 If you do not have internet access at home, we suggest trying to access complimentary wifi networks from locations like McDonald’s, Starbucks, or possibly your public library.